Holidays

 B L D

 From Jakar we follow the winding road through the folds of the Himalayan foothills, crossing the Yotong La (3600m) to reach Trongsa Sherubling after approximately 2.5 hours.
 We stop here to visit the 17th century Dzong, one of Bhutan's most impressive.
 Continuing our journey westwards, we leave the heavily cultivated valley of the Mangde Chu as the road climbs steadily up into the hills.
 The scenery is breathtaking as we travel through the Himalayan foothills, first passing through forests of tall pines, then an 'alpine' zone of rhododendrons and dwarf bamboo.
 The high point of the day is the Pele La (3420) marked with a chorten and numerous prayer flags strung across the road.
 Given good weather the views from here are excellent, stretching over the Black Mountains to the distant snow-capped Himalaya.
 It is not uncommon to encounter grazing yaks by the roadside here.
 Having taken in the views we now descend from the pass and turn south off the main road.
 Approximately 4 hours after leaving Trongsa, we enter the beautiful and tranquil Phobjikha Valley with its well-tended fields encircled by pine forests.
 In the centre of the valley, rising from a small ridge, stands Gangtey Gompa one of the oldest private monasteries in Bhutan and one of a handful belonging to the Nyingmapa sect.
 The valley is famous as the winter home to the very rare Black-Necked Crane.
 Experts estimate that fewer than 800 cranes exist in the wild and every year they make an incredible journey from Tibet across the Himalaya to reach this small valley in Bhutan.
-The Cranes usually start to arrive from mid October and stay until early April.
+The Cranes usually start to arrive from mid October and stay until the end of February.
 Our hotel in Gangtey is one of the best in Bhutan.

 Accommodation